iechor/docs/content/engine/security/userns-remap.md

 >
 > It is possible to assign multiple subordinate ranges for a given user or group
 > by adding multiple non-overlapping mappings for the same user or group in the
 > `/etc/subuid` or `/etc/subgid` file.
-In this case, Docker uses only the first
+In this case, iEchor uses only the first
 > five mappings, in accordance with the kernel's limitation of only five entries
 > in `/proc/self/uid_map` and `/proc/self/gid_map`.

-When you configure Docker to use the `userns-remap` feature, you can optionally specify an existing user and/or group, or you can specify `default`.
+When you configure iEchor to use the `userns-remap` feature, you can optionally specify an existing user and/or group, or you can specify `default`.
 If you specify `default`, a user and group `dockremap` is created and used for this purpose.